 After Triveni Sangam we visit the holy Shivkoti Mahadev Temple or Someshwar Mahadev temple; a lord Shiva temple along River Yamuna’s banks.
 The temple enshrines the Lord in the shape of Ekadasa Rudra.

 Next we visit the famous Allahabad Fort.
 This historical fort was initially constructed by Emperor Ashoka but later renovated by Emperor Akbar.
-The very lofty watchtowers, Saraswati Koop, Zanana palace, an immortal Akshayavat tree, an Ashokan pillar dating back to 3rd century BC are the chief highlights of this fort.
+Zanana Palace, Saraswati Koop, lofty watch towers, and the Ashokan Pillar which dates back to 3rd century BCE are some of the major highlights of this gorgeous fort.

 After Allahabad fort we visit the Khusro Bagh.
-This is a serene walled garden consisting in the three mausoleums of Khusrau Mirza, his wife; Shah Begum and daughter; Nithar Begum.
+This tranquil and beautifully walled garden is home to the mausoleums of 3 famous personalities named Khusrau Mirza, Nithar Begum (his daughter), and Shah Begum (his wife).
 The 3 tombs exhibit beautifully the excellence of Mughal architecture.

 Next we visit the Anand Bhavan which had been the residence of Nehru family during their times.
 It has a Jawahar Planetarium within its campus and that makes the chief highlight of this site.